‘Swing Time’, Part One, Chapter 2

 SNOWY

 Here.
 We’ve got her dress off.
-Let’s try the boy now.
+Let’s do the boy next.
 Take off his jacket.

 BUSTER